 …is available at:

 The full data set is around 1TB, so you may not want to download all the data.
-You can download images programmatically, or you can download a list of images with AzCopy, a command-line tool for accessing data on Azure, as documented on our download FAQ.
+You can download images programmatically, or you can download a list of images with AzCopy (for Azure) or gsutil (for GCP), as documented on our download FAQ.
 If you are working on Azure, use the South Central US Azure region, and consider mounting the blob container using rclone or BlobFuse.
+Mounting instructions are also available on our download FAQ.

 Having trouble downloading?
 Check out our FAQ.